sassoftware/restaf-demos/README.md

 ---

 This demo server is "stateless" - it does not cache any values, including any Viya sessions the tools might have created.

-In a production system the designer has to maka decisions on what needs to be cached and the implications of such caching.
+In a production system the designer has to make decisions on what needs to be cached and the implications of such caching.

 The implication of this design choice is felt most when the tool needs to create a compute session - the requests will take longer than when the compute session is cached.